2025 All-Ireland Senior Football Championship final: Team selection

 Eight days before the game, Kerry manager Jack O'Connor reported that all except one player had taken part in a morning training session.
 Tom O'Sullivan was the player not to take part.
-Midfielder Diarmuid O'Connor, who injured his shoulder in the 2025 NFL and had not played for Kerry since going off injured at the very beginning of the All-Ireland preliminary quarter-final defeat of Cavan, was able to do the session and Paul Geaney, anoother injury concern, was also able to do it.
+Midfielder Diarmuid O'Connor, who injured his shoulder in the 2025 NFL and had not played for Kerry since going off injured at the very beginning of the All-Ireland preliminary quarter-final defeat of Cavan, was able to do the session and Paul Geaney, another injury concern, was also able to do it.

 On 24 July, Jack O'Connor named an unchanged team for the final, though he gave a list of 28 players instead of the regulation 26, with Diarmuid O'Connor and Dara Moynihan the two extra players.
 There was no place for Tom O'Sullivan after all.
 On 25 July, Donegal named an unchanged team for the final, while Kerry excluded the two from the 28: Moynihan and Conor Geaney were the players to miss out.

 Eoghan Bán Gallagher and Caolan McGonagle, two of the players named to start for Donegal, also began their county's 2014 All-Ireland Minor Football Championship final loss to Kerry, while substitutes Jamie Brennan and Stephen McMenamin began the 2014 minor decider as well.